Extracting representations of cognition across neuroimaging studies improves brain decoding: Methods

-where the dependence on $\D$ is left implicit.
-The scalar $\beta$ in $[0, 1]$ is a parameter that regulates the importance of each study in the joint objective, that we further discuss in \autoref{sec:study_weight}.
-We solve the problem~\eqref{eq:nature_joint} using stochastic optimization.
+and use these to compute the loss \eqref{eq:partial_loss}, to which we add a regularization term that regulates the learning of $\alpha^j$, introduced by \cite{molchanov_variational_2017}.
+We compute the gradient with respect to $\L$, $\U^j$, $\b^j$ using the local reparametrization trick~\cite{kingma_variational_2015}.
+We refer to \cite{molchanov_variational_2017} for more details on variational dropout and a Bayesian grounding of this approach.

+\paragraph{Optimization.} We solve the problem~\eqref{eq:nature_joint} using stochastic optimization.
 Namely, at each iteration, we compute an unbiased estimate of the objective~\eqref{eq:nature_joint} and its gradient with respect to the model parameters, in order to perform a stochastic gradient step.
 For this, we randomly choose the study $j$ with a probability proportional to $(n^j)^\beta$, and consider a mini-batch of z-maps $(\x_i^j)_{j \in B}$ that we use to compute the unbiased objective estimate

 from which we compute gradients with respect to $\L$, $\U^j$ and $\b^j$.